 Before you can provide medical care to patients as an LPN or LVN, you must acquire the knowledge and skills necessary for your chosen profession.
 Basically, this includes three different types of instructions: classroom-based, laboratorial and clinical.
 Clinicals are especially important because they provide students with actual hands-on training in the various aspects of nursing procedures and techniques.

 Where Are Clinicals Conducted?

 In some cases, your school may have its own facilities specially designed for clinical instruction.
 However, it is more common for community colleges and trade schools to conduct their clinical training sessions in a nearby medical facility.
-If you choose to complete your nursing program online, make sure that your school has an agreement with a local hospital or nursing home that will allow students to perform their clinicals within the facility.
+If you choose to complete your practical nursing program online, make sure that your school has an agreement with a local hospital or nursing home that will allow students to perform their clinicals within the facility.

 What Will You Learn in Clinicals?

-Now, you may be wondering just what types of skills you will learn during the clinical portion of your LPN or LVN training.
-The skills you will be taught during clinicals involve direct patient care as well as various administrative tasks that are necessary for licensed practical and vocational nursing careers.
+Now, you may be wondering just what types of skills you will learn during the clinical portion of your LPN training.
+The skills you will be taught during clinicals involve direct patient care as well as various administrative tasks that are necessary for practical and vocational nursing careers.
 A sample of the tasks you will learn to perform during clinicals can be found below:

 - Taking and Recording Vital Signs

 - Drawing Blood for Lab Analysis

 - Assisting Patients with Personal Hygiene

 - Tracking Inventory and Supplies